Armienn/pokemon/README.md

 Most columns can be deleted.
 Even a sheet as simple as [this](https://docs.google.com/spreadsheets/d/1Co8N7zAWXhPnKHTUOdPbLunalSDoGyDVoftpvV0IxDY/edit?usp=sharing) will work: [See?](https://armienn.github.io/pokemon/?1Co8N7zAWXhPnKHTUOdPbLunalSDoGyDVoftpvV0IxDY#1)

-Worksheets namded "db" or whose name contains "template", "item", "config" or "database" won't be shown, and sheets whose name start with "lf" or "looking for" will appear on their own in the list of tabs and the Pokémon in them won't be added to the list of all your Pokémon.
+Worksheets namded "db" or whose name contains "template", "item", "config", "resource" or "database" won't be shown, and sheets whose name start with "lf" or "looking for" will appear on their own in the list of tabs and the Pokémon in them won't be added to the list of all your Pokémon.

 ## Other notes